-The journey started almost 41 weeks ago with a faint-positive pregnancy test, and yet another surprise from Abba.
-My husband and I have a mutually agreed that we would not prevent conception, although we are not planning either.
+The journey started early Spring with a faint-positive pregnancy test, and yet another surprise from Abba.
+My husband and I had mutually agreed that we would not prevent conception, although we are not planning either.
 It’s funny to see people’s faces when they ask how many children we plan on having, and we respond with however many God blesses us with! 🙂

 Okay…. at this point you are probably wondering, “so how did the birth of Mordekai go?”
 It went like this….